wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### ABI Dependency Variant Namespace (Optional)

 This section describes an **optional** extension to the wheel variant specification.
-Tools that choose to implement this feature MUST follow this specification.
-Tools that do not implement this feature MUST treat wheels using this namespace as incompatible.
+Tools that choose to implement this feature must follow this specification.
+Tools that do not implement this feature must treat wheels using this namespace as incompatible.

 The variant namespace `abi_dependency` is reserved for expressing dependencies on specific ABIs (Application Binary Interfaces) provided by other Python wheel packages.
-This namespace MUST NOT be used by any variant provider and can only appear as a wheel variant property.
+This namespace must not be used by any variant provider plugin, it must not be listed in `providers` metadata, and can only appear in a built wheel variant property.

 #### Motivation